Brian Gregory: Michigan State

 Gregory was an assistant at Michigan State for five years, from 1999 to 2003, under head coach Tom Izzo.
 During that time, the Spartans reached the Final Four three times and won the 2000 national title.

 Dayton

 On April 9, 2003, Gregory was named the head basketball coach of the Dayton Flyers.
-As Flyers head coach, he led the team to the 2004 and the 2009 NCAA tournament as well as the 2008 National Invitation Tournament.
+As Flyers head coach, he led the team to the 2004 and the 2009 NCAA tournaments as well as the 2008 National Invitation Tournament.
 On January 14, 2008, Gregory led the Dayton Flyers to a top-14 ranking in the AP poll.
 This was the highest ranking for Dayton in 40 years.

 He capped off the 2009–10 season by leading the Flyers to the 2010 NIT championship over North Carolina.
 Gregory had a 172–94 record with the Flyers over eight seasons and NCAA Tournament appearances.

 Georgia Tech

 On March 28, 2011, it was announced that Gregory would become the 13th head coach at Georgia Tech replacing Paul Hewitt.
 Gregory struggled at Georgia Tech, only finishing above .500 two times.

 He failed to make a postseason appearance in his first four years at Georgia Tech.
 On March 16, 2015, Georgia Tech announced that Gregory would continue as head basketball coach for another year, despite the fact he never had a conference finish higher than ninth.
 In the 2015–16 season, Georgia Tech improved, finishing the season 21–15 and did receive a bid to the National Invitation Tournament, their first postseason trip under Gregory.
 The Yellow Jackets won two games before losing in the quarterfinals.

 After a 5th consecutive losing record in the ACC, Georgia Tech Athletic Director Mike Bobinski announced on March 25, 2016, that Gregory would not return for the 2016–17 season.
 His record was 76–86 overall and 27–61 in ACC play.